ProgrammingFurry/e621Virus/README.md

 Additionally edit the tags and other values as much as you'd like.
 All time variables are in seconds.

-This project has barely begun being made and it is a passion project I started as a way to learn programming better.
+This project has barely begun and it is a passion project I started as a way to learn programming better.
 Any modifications or comments will be taken into consideration and I wish to improve on the code.

 All licences for submodules are written in their respective github links found in .gitmodules